aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-al2-eks/build-custom-ami/index.en.md

 weight : 21
 ---

-In this section we will walkthrough the process of building custom ami hardened as per CIS specification benchmark using community provided script.
+In this section we will walk through the process of building custom ami hardened as per CIS specification benchmark using community provided script.
 We will be using Hasihcorp [packer](https://www.packer.io/) to build the ami.

 Install the Packer tool.
 Below instructions assume you are using an Amazon Linux based machine to build the AMI.